eclipse-xpanse/xpanse-website/docs/ui.md

    Example can be
    found [here](https://github.com/eclipse-xpanse/xpanse-ui/blob/main/package.json#L20)

+> **Important**: .env files must be used only for default configurations or for dev configurations values.

 #### Environment Variables

-All variables can be overridden by setting environment variables and then running the npm start or build scripts.
+All variables can be overridden by setting environment variables and then running the `npm run start` for development or with `docker run` for production.

+### Getting Configuration Values

+We have a custom implementation which reads the configuration from all sources and provides a unified configuration map.
+Only this must be used for reading configuration from the React app.

+Implementation can be found [here](https://github.com/eclipse-xpanse/xpanse-ui/blob/main/src/config/config.ts#L16).

-### Starting local development server
+## Starting local development server

 In the project directory, you can run the below command to start the local development server.
 This also additionally needs `nodejs` to be installed on the development machine.

-If there is a local development Zitadel instance, then we must set `REACT_APP_ZITADEL_CLIENT_ID` environment variable and then run the below command.
+If there is a local development Zitadel instance and backend API instance, then we must set `REACT_APP_ZITADEL_CLIENT_ID` and `REACT_APP_XPANSE_API_URL` environment variables with respective values and then run the below command for the application to start.

 ```shell
 $ npm run start
 ```

-If you wish to use our central Zitadel testbed instance, then simply start the application with below command.
+If you wish to use our central Zitadel testbed instance, then simply start the application with the below command.

 ```shell
 $ npm run start-with-zitadel-testbed